Royal Seamen and Marines' School and Female Orphan Home, Portsmouth, Hampshire

 From 1920, the girls in the Home attended council schools in Portsmouth, while the younger children in the Southsea branch were sent to St Jude's Day School.

 The home was later renamed the Royal Naval and Royal Marine Children's Home.
 After the Second World War, it moved to new premises at South Africa Lodge, 43 Stakes Hill Road, Waterlooville.
 It is believed to have finally closed in around 1969.
-Royal Navy and Royal Marines Children's Fund now continues the activities of the charity in other directions.
+The Naval Chidren's Charity now continues the activities of the charity in other directions.

 In the 1950s, the St Michael's Road building was used as a War Department Hostel but was demolished in the 1960s.
 South Africa Lodge is now occupied by a nursing home.